4D-Editor: Interactive Object-level Editing in Dynamic Neural Radiance Fields via Semantic Distillation: Related work

 \textbf{NeRF with Semantics.} Recent methods introduce semantic features into NeRF for spatial semantic segmentation~\cite{kundu2022panoptic, fu2022panoptic, zhi2021place, vora2021nesf, chen2022sem2nerf}.
-Semantic-NeRF~\cite{zhi2021place} encodes scene semantic information with appearance and geometry and achieve interactive segmentation using semantic label propagation.
+Semantic-NeRF~\cite{zhi2021place} encodes scene semantic information with appearance and geometry, achieving interactive segmentation using semantic label propagation.
 PNF~\cite{kundu2022panoptic} optimizes an object-aware neural scene representation that decomposes a scene into a set of objects and background using pseudo-supervision from predicted semantic segmentation.
 However, these methods require manual annotated labels.
-In contrast to above supervision way, our method distill semantic features from a pre-trained object segmentation model into Dynamic NeRF in a self-supervision manner.
+In contrast to above supervision way, our method distill semantic features from a pre-trained semantic model into dynamic NeRFs in a self-supervision manner.